 A number of Catholic and Orthodox websites give details of the historical St Nicholas and his cult: St Nicholas; St. Nicholas of Myra; St Nicholas of Bari; and The Life of St Nicholas.
 Other online resources include Bruce Forbes's Christmas: a Candid History, which discusses St Nicholas in chapter four and is available via Google Books as a limited preview; there is also a Wikipedia page on St Nicholas.

 Most modern scholarship seems to agree that the legend of St Nicholas includes elements from the myths of both Artemis and Poseidon (see, for example, Graham Jones's article).
 This is mentioned in several of the sites linked here; two sites that use this to argue that he is largely or wholly a Christianised pagan myth are Origin and History of Santa/St Nicholas and Santa Claus - Who Is He?.

-* * * * *Copyright © 2004, 2012 Thomas Green.
+* * * * *Copyright © 2004, 2015 Caitlin R. Green.
 All Rights Reserved.
 To cite articles or pages from this website, use a service such as WebCite or alternatively see one of the following style citation guides.
-Comments and queries via email to Thomas Green
+Comments and queries via email to Caitlin R. Green